 1494-5 | Tempera on panel | Uffizi (Florence)

 This is one of Botticelli’s most famous paintings because it is his best depiction of the ekphrasis genre.
 An ekphratic painting is a rhetorical device that tries to relate to another art medium and recreate its essence and form.
-It is a mixture between adaptation and synergy.
-And Botticelli here is trying to recreate a lost painting from the ancient Greek artist Apelles based purely on a description found on commentaries by Pliny the Elder and Lucian.

 Planning a trip to Florence?
 Don’t go with a big group to the Uffizi.
-Instead, check out our small group tours that allow you to connect with your guide and really understand the artwork!
+Instead, check out our small group tours that allow you to connect with your guide and really understand the artwork.

 8. Portrait of Smeralda Bandinelli